rcbops/rpc-maas/OSP16_INSTALL.md

 * Installation of the rackspace-monitoring-agent. (redhat 8 packages are available)
 * Configuration of the rackspace-monitoring-agent with the entity and agent token.

-See the docs for details on a [decouple environment](https://pages.github.rackspace.com/rpc-internal/docs-rpc/rpc-monitoring-internal/monitoring-impl/monitoring-internal.html#id5) for more info.
+See the docs for details on a [decoupled environment](https://pages.github.rackspace.com/rpc-internal/docs-rpc/rpc-monitoring-internal/monitoring-impl/monitoring-internal.html#id5) for more details.

 ## Generating an auth-token

 This may already be obtained from pitchfork or whatever the rackspace cloud enginners used to set up the entities.
 If you have a pubcloud username and api key, you can use the following gating test script to pull the auth token.
+The values for the url and auth token can be found in /root/maas-vars.rc after.

 ```
 /root/ansible_venv/bin/python3 tests/maasutils.py --username <pubcloud_username> --api-key <pubcloud_api_key> get_token_url
 Credentials file written to "/root/maas-vars.rc"
-cat /root/maas-vars.rc
-  export MAAS_AUTH_TOKEN=<removed>
-  export MAAS_API_URL=https://monitoring.api.rackspacecloud.com/v1.0/<tenant id>
 ```

 ## Creating the rpc-maas config file